Individual voluntary arrangements

 Bankruptcy could also be suitable for you.
 Bankruptcy is an official order which ends liability for most debts.
 However, it can involve some of your assets being sold to raise money to pay to your creditors.

 A debt relief order (DRO) is an alternative to bankruptcy which can see liability for debts written off after 12 months.
-Under current rules, you may be eligible for a DRO if you have debt of £20,000 or less and spare income of £50 a month or less after essential living costs.
-However, the government is planning to change the rules to allow you up to £30,000 of debt and spare income of up to £75 a month.
-It is expected that the changes will come into force on 29 June 2021.
+You may be eligible for a DRO if you have debt of £30,000 or less and spare income of £75 a month or less after essential living costs.

 There are advantages and disadvantages to each solution.
 It is important to consider these carefully before you make a decision about which option is best for you.